glasgowm148/ergonaut-handbook/nl/home.md

 - [What is Ergo (May, 2022)](https://www.youtube.com/watch?v=LyyD-clUvyI&t=941s)

-## What can I do with Ergo?
+## Wat kan ik doen met Ergo?
-The [Sigmaverse](https://sigmaverse.io/) provides a list of all the decentralized applications ([dApps](https://ergonaut.space/en/Glossary/dApps)) available on the Ergo blockchain.
-Common uses include:
+[Sigmaverse](https://sigmaverse.io/) biedt een lijst van alle gedecentraliseerde applicaties ([dApps](https://ergonaut.space/en/Glossary/dApps)) die op de Ergo blockchain zijn.
+Veelvoorkomende toepassingen zijn onder meer:

 - Exchanging one cryptocurrency for another on a decentralized exchange (DEX)
 - Earning money by transferring your cryptocurrency into a liquidity pool, staking it in a dApp or joining a mining pool (See [Yield](/en/Guides/yield))